How to Get Rid of Fruit Flies

 They have yellow bodies and black bands around the abdomen, with the male being slightly smaller and the tip of its abdomen being solid black.

 The larvae have varying development times based on the temperature and other conditions around them.
-They feed on fruit sugars, as well as microorganisms that have developed in the rotting fruit.
+They feed on fruit sugars, as well as microorganisms that have developed in the rotten fruit.
 The mother will intentionally defecate on the fruit to help start these microbial colonies.

 Asian Fruit Fly (Drosophila suzukii)